What do I need to know about applying for Medicare?

 Enrolling in a Medicare Advantage plan

 Medicare Advantage plans are provided by private insurance companies.
 You can enroll in Medicare Advantage by phone, by filling out a paper application or online.
-Learn more about how to enroll in different plan types.

 Avoid Medicare late enrollment penalties

 You may get a Medicare late enrollment penalty if you do not enroll during your Medicare Initial Enrollment Period (IEP).
-These penalties are often permanent and are added to your monthly premium.
+Late enrollment penalties are often permanent and are added to your monthly premium.
 The best way to avoid them is to apply during the Medicare IEP.
 If you do receive these penalties, the following could happen:

-For every year you could have enrolled in Part B but didn’t, you pay 10% more for your Part B premium.
+For every year you could have enrolled in Medicare Part B but didn’t, you pay 10% more for your Part B premium.

 You pay 1% more for Medicare Part D for each month you did not enroll.
-This applies if you did not enroll in Part D when you first got Medicare or if you go 63 days or more without drug coverage.
+This applies if you did not enroll in Medicare Part D when you first got Medicare or if you go 63 days or more without drug coverage.